huggingface/transformers/examples/research_projects/codeparrot/README.md

 huggingface-cli login
 ```

+Additionally, sure you have git-lfs installed.
+You can find instructions for how to install it [here](https://git-lfs.github.com/).

 ## Dataset
 The source of the dataset is the GitHub dump available on Google's [BigQuery](https://cloud.google.com/blog/topics/public-datasets/github-on-bigquery-analyze-all-the-open-source-code).
 The database was queried for all Python files with less than 1MB in size resulting in a 180GB dataset with over 20M files.
 The dataset is available on the Hugging Face Hub [here](https://huggingface.co/datasets/transformersbook/codeparrot).